Ariana Grande Is Suing Forever 21 for $10 Million

 Ariana Grande has a problem with Forever 21.

 According to legal documents filed in California court on Monday and obtained by E!
-News, the songstress has filed a lawsuit against the fast fashion retailer and beauty company Riley Rose, started by Forever 21's founders' daughters, accusing them of false endorsement, trademark infringement and copyright infringement among other claims.
+News, the songstress has filed a lawsuit against the fast fashion retailer and Riley Rose, a website and brick and mortar beauty boutiques started by Forever 21's founders' daughters, accusing them of false endorsement, trademark infringement and copyright infringement among other claims.

 According to the lawsuit, filed by an attorney on the pop star and her company's behalf, Forever 21 contacted the triple threat's representatives about the possibility of having her endorse the brand through social media marketing, including posts on Instagram and Twitter.
 "Given her stature, influence, and social media following, the market value for even a single Instagram post by Ms. Grande is well into the six figures, and she commands in the mid-seven figures to over eight figures for longer-term endorsement deals, marketing campaigns, and/or licensing deals for use of her name and likeness," the documents read.